thenumbernine/symmath-lua/README.md

 returns true/false if the set contains the element. returns nil if the answer is indeterminate.

+`expr:getRealDomain()` = Returns the RealSubset object for the domain of this expression, specifying what possible values it can contain.

-`Expression:getRealRange()` = Returns the RealSubset object for the range of this expression, specifying what possible values it can contain.
+`expr:getRealRange()` = Returns the RealSubset object for the range of this expression, specifying what possible values it can contain.

 ### Plotting